 Understand Twitter Limits and get out of Twitter Jail and Suspension

 If you’ve ever heard the term “Twitter jail,” you know it’s a common phrase used to describe when a Twitter account is temporarily or permanently banned from the platform.
 This ban can affect the entire account or restrict certain features, such as tweeting or following others.
 But why does Twitter ban accounts?
+Violating the platform’s rules, including Twitter’s rules and Twitter’s policies, can result in account restrictions or suspension.
 What impact does a ban have on your activity?
 And most importantly, how to avoid Twitter suspension?
-Understanding these questions is crucial, especially for business accounts aiming to maintain an active presence on Twitter.
+Understanding these questions is crucial, especially for any X account—whether business or personal—aiming to maintain an active presence on Twitter.

 One of the fundamental steps in how to avoid Twitter suspension is to become familiar with Twitter’s limits on common actions like tweeting, following, and sending direct messages.
+These actions are also subject to an hourly limit; exceeding it can result in temporary restrictions on your account.
 When planning your promotions or daily activity, reviewing these limits ensures your account stays safe and avoids getting banned for a specific period or even permanently.
 Let’s dive into the key limits and guidelines you need to know.

 Avoiding Twitter Jail